 Other Possible Causes of Getting a Positive Test After a Miscarriage

-Some other reasons why you would get a positive test after a miscarriage are,
+Some other reasons why you would get a positive test after a miscarriage are as follows:

 - It is possible to become pregnant again if you have been sexually active after a miscarriage, especially in the first menstrual cycle.
 In this case, you could have a truly positive pregnancy test, but it requires confirmation with blood tests.

 - Certain medical drugs could also lead to a positive pregnancy test, such as Pregnyl or Profasi, as these drugs contain hCG.

 - Kidney disease can be a cause, due to the secretion of protein into the urine.

 Ideally, you should cross-check by taking the pregnancy test using strips from different companies.
 Next, you can ask your doctor for a blood test, which measures the absence or presence of the hCG hormone in your body, and also the current level it is at.
 This test should be performed approximately two weeks after the miscarriage.
 In very rare situations, a pregnancy test still positive after a miscarriage could mean that you had a multiple pregnancy, where only one embryo was miscarried, but the other is still alive.